charlineshen/AC215_CryCryBaby/README.md

  (2) `crycrybaby_poc_wandb.ipynb` - Baseline model and a VGG-ish model to try out Weights & Biases

- (3) `04_tutorial_mushroom_classification_models_wandb.ipynb` - Attempt at walking through the in-class tutorial for Weights & Biases with our data but it was unsuccessful
+ (3) `model2.ipynb` - A cleaned up version of model 2 with TF datasets, weights & Biases, and VGG-ish model.

+ (4) `model1.ipynb` - A version of model 1 with model compression(pruning).